spionagefilm/SpionFurDeutschland/README.md

 I resolved to do my best to learn what I could to translate it and to use all the resources I could.
 But I realized I was a bit over my head from the beginning.

 I started by using an online AI based transcription service, http://sonix.ai.
 For $20 (with some credit left over), the result was not too bad, a start, and also it was directly able to output a movie subtitle file.
 I realized that a lot of dialogue was being missed, especially that which was more indistinct or in the background.
-I did a pass using my basic German understanding along with Google Translate to translate what was there.
+I did a pass using my basic German understanding along with Google Translate to add to the transcription and translate what was there.
 The result was watchable, but a bit frustratingly dumb.

 At the same time, I became aware of AI-based colorization technology, specifically DeOldify  https://github.com/jantic/DeOldify
 Great! why not translate and colorize this movie.